-Through compliance with laws and permits, and with implementation of actions that could avoid and reduce impacts, most operation activities of green hydrogen production facilities would result in less than significant impacts to aquatic habitats, including special-status habitats.
-Activities that cause the permanent degradation, loss, or conversion of suitable habitat that is critical to species viability or disrupt habitat continuity along migration routes would range from less than significant to potentially significant adverse impacts on aquatic habitats.
+Through compliance with laws and permits, and with implementation of measures to avoid and reduce impacts, most operation activities of green hydrogen production facilities would result in less than significant impacts to aquatic habitats, including special-status habitats.
+Activities that cause permanent degradation, loss, or conversion of suitable habitat that is critical to species viability or disrupt habitat continuity along migration routes would range from less than significant to potentially significant adverse impacts on aquatic habitats.